 The permit should be returned to the Department of Campus Safety and Security prior to the sale or trade of any vehicle, or upon separation from the college.

 Visitor parking permits are available at the Communications Center.
 Individual visitor permits are issued as temporary and includes an established expiration.
 Faculty, staff and students should advise their guests of visitor parking permits, which are required for parking on campus.
-Faculty and staff members coordinating workshops, programs or other events that require on-campus parking should make special arrangements with the Department of Campus Safety and Security prior to their events.
+Visitor permits are also forwarded electronically to departmental administrative assistants to issue to visitors prior to their arrival and are available upon request for faculty and staff by the Department of Campus Safety & Security.
+Faculty and staff members coordinating workshops, programs or other events that require large scale on-campus parking needs should make special arrangements with the Department of Campus Safety and Security prior to their events.

 Individuals violating the regulations listed below will be issued parking citations.
 Fines are paid at the Accounting Office.
 Persons not paying their fine within 14 days of issuance are subject to a $2 late fee.
 Such fines may impact the Registrar’s Office release of grades and registration opportunities for returning students who have not paid their fines from the previous semester.
 The Registrar’s Office may also withhold diplomas and official transcripts for graduating students.
 Faculty and staff who receive multiple unpaid parking citations will be subject to the loss of parking privileges on Hood property.
 Campus Safety officers are not authorized to revoke, rescind or alter any ticket.
 Violations and fines are listed below.

 Vehicle permit expired: $25